computational-chemical-biology/cnpq_ccbl/README.md

 ## CCBL bot

 This repository hosts the data and code for CCBL bot.
-The goals project is to teach the use of different tools in a interactive way, creating bot to retrieve and communicate information relevant to CCBL.
+The goal of this project is to teach the use of different tools in a interactive way, creating bots to retrieve and communicate information relevant to CCBL.

 1. Install a conda environment: